DevExpress-Examples/obsolete-gridview-custom-data-binding/Readme.md

 The following Code Central examples illustrate this feature in action:

-- <a href="https://supportcenter.devexpress.com/ticket/details/e4394/how-to-implement-a-simple-custom-binding-scenario-for-gridview">E4394: How to implement a simple custom binding scenario for GridView</a>
+- <a href="https://github.com/DevExpress-Examples/how-to-implement-a-simple-custom-binding-scenario-for-gridview-e4394">How to implement a simple custom binding scenario for GridView</a>
-- <a href="https://supportcenter.devexpress.com/ticket/details/e4398/how-to-create-a-master-detail-gridview-with-paging-and-sorting-using-custom-data-binding">E4398: How to implement a custom binding scenario for two GridViews used in a master-detail relationship with paging and sorting operations</a>
+- <a href="https://github.com/DevExpress-Examples/how-to-create-a-master-detail-gridview-with-paging-and-sorting-using-custom-data-binding-e4398">How to implement a custom binding scenario for two GridViews used in a master-detail relationship with paging and sorting operations</a>